PaulBouchier/six_can/aider_six_can_runner.md

   - Run the following loop forever.
 When all poses in the list have been visited, start over at the beginning of the list.
     - Drive to the next pose in 'search_poses'
-    - Check for cans at that location by testing 'can_detected'.
+    - Check for cans at that location by calling can_tracker.choose_can().
+False return means no cans were detected.
+True return means CanTracker returned the pose in the odom frame of a can that should be captured.
-    - If 'can_detected' is true and if the first element in 'closest_can_pose' is within the arena, call 'capture_can.start_capture()' which will grab the can, deposit it in the goal, and leave the robot facing the arena in the goal area.
+    - If a can was chosen, 'capture_can.start_capture()' passing the pose in the odom frame.
+    This will grab the can, deposit it in the goal, and leave the robot facing the arena in the goal area.
-    - If 'can_detected' is false, drive to the next pose in 'search_poses'
+    - If no cans were detected, drive to the next pose in 'search_poses'
-    - If 'capture_can.start_capture()' returns false, mdrive to the next location in 'search_poses', otherwise check 'can_detected' again.
+    - If 'capture_can.start_capture()' returns false, drive to the next location in 'search_poses', otherwise go back to the current pose and check for any more cans
 ```

 3. Update build files